cyberheisen/kali_cyberheisen_edition/README.md

             ./ssh_keys
 ```
 * **downloads**: changes to the ~/Downloads directory
+* **flush_hosts**: removes any added host entries in the the /etc/hosts file by returning it back to it's original install state.
 * **here**: opens the current directory in the xfce4 file manager from the terminal
 * **in_ip**: Provides the current IP address for the eth0 interface
 * **lll**: directory listing with hidden files and access permissions, displayed in long listing format and sorted by time (newest to oldest)